alstampe/Capstone---NLP-project/capstone report template.md

  'War_and_peace_tolstoy.rtf',
  'Wuthering_Heights_bronte.rtf'

 Although the filenames indicate .rtf (Rich Text Format), they are in straightforward text format.
 I started with a few rft format files, bud decided to download the .txt format which i realized is available for all my books.
 The file naming was kept for the sake of convenience as the code reading the files was setup for the .rtf extension.
+All books are present in a folder in GitHub.

 #### Comments on the book data